5 Relative Abundance

 )

-The count and abundance predictive performance metrics are measures of within range performance, meaning we compare observed count vs. estimated count and abundance only for those checklists where the model predicts the species to occur.
+The count metrics are measures of within range performance, meaning we compare observed count vs. estimated count only for those checklists where the model predicts the species to occur.
+Relative abundance accounts for both encounter rate and count, so the abundance predictive performance are based on all checklists.

-# subset to only those checklists where detection is predicted
+# subset to only those checklists where detect occurred

 count_spearman <- cor(detections_test$pred_count,